-Within the Master Trust, the Plan holds a wrap contract with an inconsequential fair value for the 2013 and 2012 Plan years.
+Within the Master Trust, the Plan holds a wrap contract with an inconsequential fair value for the 2014 and 2013 Plan years.

+The Bond Fund and the STIF represented 5% or more of the Master Trust's net assets at contract value as of December 31, 2014.
 The Bond fund represented 5% or more of the Master Trust's net assets at contract value as of December 31, 2013.
-The Bond Fund and the STIF represented 5% or more of the Master Trust's net assets at contract value as of December 31, 2012.